Prison Break: Critical response

 Season five received mixed reviews.
-On review aggregator Rotten Tomatoes, the season has an approval rating of 52% based on 21 reviews, with an average score of 6.61/10.
-The site's critical consensus reads, "Prison Break recaptures some of its old urgency in its return, but familiar faces and frenetic action aren't enough to make up for a plot that manages to bore while beggaring belief."
-On Metacritic, the season has a score of 48 out of 100, based on 18 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the season has an approval rating of 56% based on 34 reviews, with a critics consensus stating: "Prison Break recaptures some of its old urgency in its return, but familiar faces and frenetic action aren't enough to make up for a plot that manages to bore while beggaring belief."
+On Metacritic, the season has a score of 48 out of 100, based on 18 critics, indicating "mixed or average" reviews.